TEN DIPTYCHS 2007

 In 2006 my Porsche designed Lacie hard drive containing thousands of digital image files failed.
 I used data retrieval software to salvage the content.
 Most of the files were fully recovered but a handful came back with the data dramatically scrambled.
 The original subjects in the photographs rendered a surreal tapestry of digital glitch.

-As a child, before becoming a photographer, I wanted to be a detective.
-The idea of taking and relying on fingerprints captured my imagination.
+As a child, before becoming a photographer, I aspired to be a detective.
+The idea of taking and relying on fingerprints fascinated me.
 The fingerprint is perhaps the quintessential icon of identity.
-It is a unique mark that every human with fingers leaves behind.
+It is a unique mark that humans leaves behind.
 It is a mark whose structure follows the mathematics of the Fibonacci sequence.
 It can incriminate or validate based on its arches, loops or whorls.
 It is a mark inextricable from the individual, yet has little to do with their personality or story.

-I titled the diptychs to identify two things: the generic, software-derived name given each digitally recovered file and the finger/hand that each of my fingerprints come from.
+The diptychs are titled to identify two things: the generic, software-derived name given each recovered file and the finger from which each print was made.

 16 in. x 19 in. (framed)